-This course offers a thorough and in-depth exploration of the Fiqh of Gynecology, Family Planning, and Pregnancy from an Islamic standpoint.
+This course offers a thorough and in-depth exploration of the Fiqh of Gynaecology, Family Planning, and Pregnancy from an Islamic standpoint.
 It aims to bridge the gap between Islamic jurisprudence and modern medical practices, providing a comprehensive understanding of how Islamic teachings can be integrated with contemporary healthcare.
 With a focus on ethical, practical, and cultural aspects, the course addresses a wide range of topics relevant to medical professionals, students, expectant mothers, and those interested in this fascinating subject.

 The course will cover essential topics such as Islamic perspectives on conception, family planning, permissible contraceptive methods, preconception care, prenatal care, abortion, infertility treatments, and assisted reproductive technologies (ART).
-Additionally, the course delves into advanced technologies in gynecology, obstetrics, and prenatal care, examining their ethical implications in the Islamic context.
-It also highlights the history and contributions of Islamic medicine to the field of gynecology and obstetrics, providing an enriching learning experience.
+Additionally, the course delves into advanced technologies in gynaecology, obstetrics, and prenatal care, examining their ethical implications in the Islamic context.
+It also highlights the history and contributions of Islamic medicine to the field of gynaecology and obstetrics, providing an enriching learning experience.

 This course is suitable for Muslim medical professionals, medical students, Sharia scholars, Policy Makers, expectant mothers, and anyone interested in exploring the intersection of Islamic teachings and modern reproductive healthcare.
 Participants will gain a deep understanding of how Islamic principles can be applied in their practice and daily life, enabling them to make informed decisions, provide culturally sensitive care, and promote a holistic approach to women’s health.

 Dr Rafaqat Rashid

 Dr Hassan Chamsi-Pasha

 (MD, FRCP(Lond), FRCP(Glasg), FRCP(Ire), FACC GNP Hospital, Jeddah)